apache/pekko-http/docs/src/main/paradox/routing-dsl/rejections.md

 Internally rejections are stored in an immutable list, so you might ask yourself what the semantics of an empty rejection list are.
 In fact, empty rejection lists have well defined semantics.
 They signal that a request was not handled because the respective resource could not be found.
-Akka HTTP reserves the special status of "empty rejection" to this most common failure a service is likely to produce.
+Apache Pekko HTTP reserves the special status of "empty rejection" to this most common failure a service is likely to produce.

 So, for example, if the @ref[path](directives/path-directives/path.md) directive rejects a request it does so with an empty rejection list.
 The